nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 An encounter is an interaction between a patient and a health care professional (HCP) that is recorded on the patient record.
 This can include:

-- Planned encounters - such as pre-arranged Appointments with a GP
+- planned encounters - such as pre-arranged Appointments with a GP
-- Unplanned encounters - such as at an out of hours clinic and those unrecorded through appointment module(s)
+- unplanned encounters - such as at an out of hours clinic and those unrecorded through appointment module(s)
-- Direct encounters - such as a face-to-face session with a GP
+- direct encounters - such as a face-to-face session with a GP
-- Indirect encounters - such as a GP reviewing and updating a patient record on receipt of some test results
+- indirect encounters - such as a GP reviewing and updating a patient record on receipt of some test results

 ## Purpose ##